We can help you find a living donor and shorten your wait

 Donors will first be sent a questionnaire to see if they are healthy enough to donate.

-If they pass the questionnaire, the next step is to do blood tests to see if they are a match.
+If they pass the screening questions, the next step is to do blood tests to see if they are a match.

 If both of those steps pass, they will need to come to see us at the transplant institute to complete their evaluation.